 If you want to celebrate your child’s birthday with the class, take in cup cakes, Freddo Frogs or lollipops -something already divided into individual portions.
 No teacher wants to be wielding a knife around five year olds!

+Another trick for getting ready for school.
 All school bags look alike.
 Put something identifiable on both sides of your child’s bag so they can see it easily.
 A cheapish key chain or bag tag makes a big difference at packing and unpacking time.
 And don’t leave the bag on the side of the road as you drive away (or is that just me?).

 9. Be nice to office staff!